-FTT 40469 Cold War Media Culture Michael Kackman
+FTT 40460: Cold War Media Culture Michael Kackman

 From Invasion of the Body Snatchers to Red Dawn, this course explores the popular media of the Cold War.
-The course explores the interconnections between film and television, popular music, foreign and domestic policy, and US social movements.
-Topics include anti-communism, the Red Scare, invasion films, sub-urbanization and domestic "containment culture", anxieties about the nuclear bomb, Beats and the counter-culture, the civil rights and women's movements, and youth culture.
+The course explores the interconnections between film and television, popular music, foreign and domestic policy, and U.S. social movements.
+Topics include anti-communism, the Red Scare, invasion films, suburbanization and domestic "containment culture," anxieties about the nuclear bomb, Beats and the counter-culture, the civil rights and women's movements, and youth culture.
 The course centers on the ways in which the Cold War was experienced culturally, with particular attention to its impact on everyday cultural practices and identities.

-FTT 40600 Shakespeare on the Big Screen Peter Holland
+FTT 40600: Shakespeare on the Big Screen Peter Holland

-This course explores the phenomenon of Shakespeare films designed for the big screen.
-We shall be looking at examples of films of Shakespeare plays both early and recent, both in English and in other languages, and both ones that stick close to conventional concepts of how to film Shakespeare and adaptations at varying degrees of distance from his language, time and plot, reaching a limit in versions that erase Shakespeare from the film.
-We shall also be considering the recent phenomenon of Live from screenings of theatre productions.
+This course explores the phenomenon of Shakespeare films designed for the "big screen."
+We shall be looking at examples of films of Shakespeare plays both early and recent, both in English and in other languages, and both ones that stick close to conventional concepts of how to film Shakespeare and ones that adapt at and to varying degrees of distance from his language, time and plot, reaching a limit in versions that erase Shakespeare from the film.
+We shall also be considering the recent phenomenon of "Live from" screenings of theatre productions.
 The transposition of different forms of Shakespearean texts (printed, theatrical, filmic) and the confrontation with the specificities of film production have produced and will continue to produce a phenomenon whose cultural meanings will be the subject of our investigations.
 There will be required screenings of films each week in the Lab.

-FTT 40702 Audition Seminar Siiri Scott
+FTT 40702: Audition Seminar Siiri Scott

-Preparation for acting professionally and/or the advanced study of acting, directing and performance.
+Preparation for acting professionally and/or the advanced study of acting, directing, and performance.
 A course of study is developed between the student and the faculty advisor(s) at the beginning of the semester.
 Students who are interested in taking this course but are not FTT majors should consult the instructor.
 Senior Acting majors only.
-Offered fall only.
+Offered in fall only.

-FTT 43610 Senior Thesis Workshop Susan Ohmer/Pam Wojcik
+FTT 43610: Senior Thesis Workshop Christine Becker

 A writing workshop for those students approved for a senior thesis.

-FTT 46000 Acting Pedagogy & Practice Siiri Scott
+FTT 46000: Acting Pedagogy & Practice Siiri Scott

-This course introduces the advanced acting student to various methods of acting training.
+This course introduces the advanced Acting student to various methods of Acting training.
 In addition to directed readings, the student serves as the teaching assistant for Acting: Process or Acting: Character under the supervision of the instructor.
 The student is expected to attend all class meetings and supervise weekly rehearsals outside of class.

 Research and/or thesis development for the advanced student.